gowthamgeddam/Movie-Finder/README.md

 ## Working
 * To see it working, download the repo or [clone it](#clone). <br>
   _I tried to make it available through github pages, but github pages only support static webpages_
-* open [html](./templates/movie_finder.html) inside templates folder 📂  in your browser and it will work.
+* Inside templates folder 📂, open [html](./templates/movie_finder.html) file in your browser and it will work.
 * If you face any difficulties or want to share feedback, [mailme][Mail].
 * For quick fixes, search on [duckduckgo](https://duckduckgo.com/) or google(https://www.google.com/).